tranvansang/express-transformer/README.md

                     Which means, for e.g., if `transformerOptions` is `undefined`, `options` will be `{location: 'body'}`.
                     If `transformerOptions` is `{foo: 'bar'}`, `options` will be `{location: 'body', foo: 'bar'}`.
                     If `transformerOptions` is `{foo: 'bar', location: 'params'}`, `options` will be `{location: 'params', foo: 'bar'}`.
-        - `(optional)options: Object`: an optional option object with the following properties.
+        - `(optional)options: Object`: an optional options object with the following properties.
             - `(optional) force: boolean (default: false)`: when the input value is omitted, the transformation will be skipped.

                 Note 1: the library uses `Object.hasOwnProperty()` to determine whether a value at path exists, which means even if you specify `undefined` at the path, the transformation is **not** skipped.